 We are pleased to offer a welcome coffee morning for parents/carers and new students, plus settling in sessions during July and August.
-These help with the transition to college and allow students to get to know the campus in relative quiet and meet other students and the Inclusive Learning and Development team members.
-We can also offer support during the enrolment process.
-A 'meet and greet' service from the college buses is also available, by arrangement, for the first week or two of the first term.
+These help with the transition and allow students to get to know the campus in relative quiet and meet other students and the Inclusive Learning and Development team members.
+We also offer support during the enrolment process.

-Interim reviews or check-ins with a Key Learning Mentor are held by the end of the first half term to ensure that our new students with EHCPs have settled in and that they are accessing all the support available.
-Students are also welcome to pop into the Inclusive Learning and Development office to discuss their support.
+Interim reviews are held at the end of the first half term to check how our new students with EHCPs have settled in and if they are accessing all the support available.
+Students are welcome to pop into the Inclusive Learning and Development office to discuss their support.